Tim-Abwao/tim-abwao.github.io/_posts/2019-09-18-How-To-Make-a-Flask-Web-App-To-Explore-Statistical-Distributions.md

 It'll be exciting discovering the ingenuity behind today's sophisticated and artistic websites.
 And there's an abundance of resources, such as [W3Schools](https://www.w3schools.com)(a personal favourite) and [Bootstrap](https://getbootstrap.com), to help along the way.

-If you wish, you can view a demo flask app and explore some common statistical distributions [here](https://statistics-distributions.herokuapp.com).
+I'll re-edit this page to add a step-by-step guide on how to build a flask web app to explore some common statistical distributions.
+But in the meantime, if you wish, you can view the live demo [here](https://statistics-distributions.herokuapp.com).
 The code for the app is available [here](https://github.com/Tim-Abwao/statistical-distributions-flask)